oracle-cl/oci-action-api/README.md

   For more details on oci-cli follow this link: [https://docs.oracle.com/es-ww/iaas/Content/API/SDKDocs/cliinstall.htm](https://)

-5. Create configmaps with the config and private key files
+5. Create configmaps

+    Edit the file kube/configmaps.yaml with the info of your OCI accounts
     ```
-    kubectl create configmap oci-config  --from-file=config
-    kubectl create configmap oci-priv-key  --from-file=oci_api_key.pem
+    kubectl create -f kube/configmaps.yaml
     ```

-6. Modify container image in kubefile.yaml with the name of your container image and create resources
+6. Deploy the redis database into your k8s cluster

     ```
-      kubectl create -f kubefile
+    kubectl create -f kube/redis.yaml
     ```

+7. Modify container image in api.yaml and worker.yaml with the name of your container image and create resources
+    ```
+      kubectl create -f /kube/api.ymal
+      kubectl create -f /kube/worker.ymal
+    ```
 ## HowTo
-Once the resources are created, the microservice will scan comparments, regions and vms; it takes around a min depends on how many regions and compartments to be ready.
+Once the resources are created, the microservice will scan comparments, regions and vms; it takes around a couple of mins depending on how many resources and accounts you have.

 ### Find Compute Instance by Name
   ```